Haifa derby

 The Haifa derby (הדרבי של חיפה) is the name given to the football matches between Hapoel Haifa and Maccabi Haifa.
 As with any major football rivalry, gloating and banter between the two sets of fans is commonplace.

 This rivalry between those two club has a long history, just like the clubs themselves.
 Hapoel Haifa was associated with the Israeli Labor Party and a socialist point of view, while Maccabi Haifa was known for middle class fans.
 In recent years these political differences have almost completely disappeared due to Maccabi becoming a giant in Israeli football by winning fifteen titles since 1984 compared with Hapoel's sole title, which it won in 1999.
 This can be further evidenced by Hapoel's opening fixture at Sammy Ofer Stadium attracting 3,500 fans while Maccabi's inaugural fixture was a full capacity 30,000.

+The first known match between the two teams was played on 22 May 1926 as a friendly match, after the Maccabi and Hapoel organizations reached a cooperation agreement.
+Hapoel won the match 3–0.